 Any party in a grievance process held pursuant to this Policy may appeal a determination of responsibility or the dismissal of a formal complaint or any allegations therein, within seven (7) business days after the notification of hearing determination was delivered to the party's Babson email address (or non-Babson email account for parties who do not have an active Babson email address).
+Appeals must be emailed to Babson's Title IX Coordinator, who will then provide them to the appointed appellate officer.

 Appeals are permitted only on the following four grounds: